ZeTopHat/Rosa/README.md

 Access to internal tools will be a necessity: siebel, proetus, qmon

+Use git clone to copy down these files to your chosen directory for these website files and move into that directory.
 ```
 rosa@rni:~> zypper ls
 # | Alias                                                        | Name                                                         | Enabled | GPG Check | Refresh | Type